AllTriber/TowersOfIvory/README.md

 ## 🌟 Project Objective

+The rise of games with advanced graphics has overshadowed the text-based dungeon crawler genre.
+There is a lack of modern games that capture and enrich the essence of classic dungeon crawlers using today’s technology, presenting a challenge for fans of the genre.
+HAN University has initiated this project with the vision to create a bridge between former generations and contemporary gamers.

 Our aim is to rekindle interest in text-based dungeon crawlers by enhancing the genre with contemporary technologies, making the game continuously engaging and playable.
 The project is designed to attract a solid player base and breathe new life into the genre, with a special focus on multiplayer functionalities.

-## 🔍 Problem Statement

-The rise of games with advanced graphics has overshadowed the text-based dungeon crawler genre.
-There is a lack of modern games that capture and enrich the essence of classic dungeon crawlers using today’s technology, presenting a challenge for fans of the genre.
-HAN University has initiated this project with the vision to create a bridge between former generations and contemporary gamers through a game that is both accessible for beginners and offers depth for seasoned aficionados.

 ## 🎮 Features